yvsuman21g/Namate-react/Note.md

  Answer - Yes, maitaining exact version of dependecies during  development & production
 - if we have package.json then we can create node_modules

-# Browser Support make Appliocation  [https://browserslist.dev/?q=bGFzdCAyIHZlcnNpb25z]
+# Browser Support make Application  [https://browserslist.dev/?q=bGFzdCAyIHZlcnNpb25z]
 - node modules have browserlist that should add into the Package.json & pass multiple browser support version in package.json -
 100% it'll  work in 2 below configuration & for other version may it'll work or not